Quick definitions of ATL, BTL and TTL marketing:

-An Example Of An Above The Line Marketing Campaign
+An Example Of Above The Line Marketing Activity

-An Example Of A Below The Line Marketing Campaign
+An Example Of Below The Line Marketing Activity

 The same cereal company could also run a direct marketing campaign in a large city, targeting commuters on the way to work.
 They might offer free cereal samples along with vouchers that could be used in a local store.
 This would be a strategy designed to target a specific group of people and to try and encourage quick purchases, or conversions.